-Individual cores of the dual core processor can enter the C4 state by initiating a P_LVL4 I/O read to the P_BLK or an MWAIT(C4) instruction.
+Individual cores of the dual-core processor that have C4 can enter the C4 state by initiating a P_LVL4 I/O read to the P_BLK or an MWAIT(C4) instruction.
 The processor core behavior in the C4 state is nearly identical to the behavior in the C3 state.
-The only difference is that if both processor cores are in C4, then the central power management logic requests that the entire processor enter the Deeper Sleep package low power state (see Section 2.1.2.6).
+The only difference is that if both processor cores are in C4, the central power management logic will request that the entire processor enter the Deeper Sleep package low-power state (see Section 2.1.2.6)